xMorioh/MonitorManager/README.md

 **How to use this Application**:
 <br>
 The "Application to watch" field is for you to enter the process name of the application you want to monitor so that if it is detected after a specific tick rate it will then lower your monitors brightness to 0 with default settings.
 Once the application is closed again it will restore the values from before the change to 0.
+This field also supports several entries by separating each application you want to watch by a comma aka. vrmonitor,chrome,firefox,notepad
 <br>
 The two fields behind it are for the action that should be taken once the process watcher finds the application you entered, by default it is 0x10 for brightness/luminance and 0 for the corresponding value.
 The fixed prefix for this Argument is "setvcp *MonitorLoopInteger* " -> VCPCode -> Value.
 <br>